appwrite/.github/CONTRIBUTING.md

 ### Blogging & Speaking

-Blogging, speaking about, or creating tutorials about one of Appwrite’s many features.
-Mention [@appwrite](https://twitter.com/appwrite) on Twitter and/or email [team@appwrite.io](mailto:team@appwrite.io) so we can give pointers and tips and help you spread the word by promoting your content on the different Appwrite communication channels.
+When blogging, speaking about, or creating tutorials about one of Appwrite's many features, mention [@appwrite](https://twitter.com/appwrite) on Twitter and/or email [team@appwrite.io](mailto:team@appwrite.io) so we can give pointers and tips and help you spread the word by promoting your content on the different Appwrite communication channels.
 Please add your blog posts and videos of talks to our [Awesome Appwrite](https://github.com/appwrite/awesome-appwrite) repo on GitHub.

 ### Presenting at Meetups

-Presenting at meetups and conferences about your Appwrite projects.
 Your unique challenges and successes in building things with Appwrite can provide great speaking material.
-We’d love to review your talk abstract/CFP, so get in touch with us if you’d like some help!
+We’d love to review your talk abstract/CFP, so contact us if you’d like some help!

 ### Sending Feedbacks & Reporting Bugs

-Sending feedback is a great way for us to understand your different use cases of Appwrite better.
-If you had any issues, bugs, or want to share about your experience, feel free to do so on our GitHub issues page or at our [Discord channel](https://discord.gg/GSeTUeA).
+Sending feedback is an excellent way for us to understand different use cases for Appwrite.
+If you have any issues or want to share your experience, feel free to do so on our GitHub issues page or our [Discord channel](https://discord.gg/GSeTUeA).

 ### Improving Documentation

-Submitting documentation updates, enhancements, designs, or bug fixes.
-Spelling or grammar fixes will be very much appreciated.
+Submitting documentation updates, enhancements, designs, or bug fixes will be very much appreciated.

 ### Helping Someone

-Searching for Appwrite on Discord, GitHub, or StackOverflow and helping someone else who needs help.
+Help someone on Discord, GitHub, or StackOverflow.
 You can also help by teaching others how to contribute to Appwrite's repo!